r4ul1024/TicTacToeLAN/README.md

 # TicTacToeLAN

-Tic-Tac-Toe over Local Network in C++ using Boost.asio
+Tic-Tac-Toe over Local Network in C++ using Boost.asio (terminal-based)

 ## How to run: